 Schnitger Corp. thrives on information.
 Keep us as informed as possible – call, email, brief us, send press releases and invite us to your user conferences.
 Use your quarterly update meetings to tell us what’s new, what you’re thinking of trying, what’s working (and what isn’t).
 Let us tell you what we’re hearing and seeing in the marketplace, from your customers and competitors.
 We’re an external, independent part of your team.

 Sporadic contact has its place, too.
 Use this if you need help validating a decision, such as whether an acquisition candidate has a good reputation in the market, or if you need a white paper or presentation to augment a marketing or sales program.

 We interact with a LOT of people about all sorts of things.
 Sometimes this is in confidence and, in those cases, we don’t talk about it.
 At all.
 But 99% of the conversations we have aren’t covered by non-disclosure, so we are free to use this information to draw conclusions, connect dots and otherwise bring a very wide perspective to competitive scenarios.

 How do I sign up for Hot Topics?

-Hot Topics can be delivered to your email inbox by clicking on the envelope icon at the top of the right column on every page of this site.
-You can also select the orange icon to set up automatic delivery of the blog to your favorite feed reader and connect to us via LinkedIn and Twitter.
+Hot Topics can be delivered to your email inbox by clicking here.
+You can also set up automatic delivery of the blog to your favorite feed reader and connect to us via LinkedIn and Twitter.